 By now, Job has talked to many dentists from different countries, including Spain, Portugal, Italy, Greece, Poland, Lithuania, Latvia and Hungary.
-Four years ago, most of the candidates were from Spain and Portugal, but over the years, more and more dentists from all over the European Union entered the DPA Dentistry project.
+Four years ago, most of the candidates were from Spain and Portugal, but over the years, more and more dentists from all over the European Union entered the BGB Dentistry project.

 Job does notice a number of difference between European countries and universities in comparison with the Netherlands.
 “The Spanish education system generally produces high-quality dentists.
 There are some Spanish universities that are similar in structure to the Dutch universities when it comes to the balance between theory and practical training.
 However, this does not apply to all Spanish universities, which is why we can still observe differences in education even within the country.”